 In the US-Russian case, the goal of diplomacy is survival.
 Russia is the world’s only other nuclear superpower.
 To be sure, the other nuclear powers pose serious risks as well: an exchange between India and Pakistan, for example, would contaminate the entire planet.
 But we have to start somewhere in recommitting ourselves to ending the threat of nuclear war.
 Somehow, in our preoccupation with global warming, we have forgotten the other apocalyptic prospect we face, the one posed by a continuing nuclear arms race.

 It is a grave mistake to insist on maintaining clean hands by not associating with Putin.
-In great power politics, no one has clean hands.
+In great power politics, as Foglesong reminds us, no one has clean hands.
 Refusing this humility, the architects of a new Cold War yearn for the moral clarity of the old one.
 No one seems to remember the cost of that supposed clarity—not only in dollars but also in the constant risk of cataclysm.
 It would be a tragic irony if the recurring American desire for redemptive struggle led us back, once again, to the nuclear brink.

 Furman’s Corner, New Jersey